-I'm Helene, Senior Photographer at Oxmoor House, the cookbook division for Cooking Light magazine, Southern Living, Coastal magazine, and many other.
+I'm Helene, Senior Photographer at Time Inc Books, the cookbook division for Food&Wine Magazine, Sunset magazine, Cooking Light magazine, Southern Living, Coastal magazine, and many other.
 A French expat, photographer, wife, dog lover, traveler, currently living in Birmingham, Alabama...!

 I started this blog in 2006, after I left a position as Pastry Chef of a French restaurant, unsure of what to do next.
 I just knew it would evolve around photography and food.
 And not only sweets!

 * Blog inquiries: mytartelette[at]gmail[dot]com - Please, ask to use my photographs before you go ahead and "borrow" one.
 I don't bite.
 It's just common courtesy.